KellanClark/yobemaG/README.md

 # yobemaG

 Gameboy spelled backwards because that makes about as much sense as my code.
-A crappy WIP Gameboy emulator.
-A simple Gameboy emulator I'm trying to write.
+A crappy, simple, WIP Gameboy emulator I'm trying to write.
 I'm not even trying to make this cross platform right now, so don't even attempt to run this on a non Linux computer.

 ## Requirements